 There were few small wild animals in the Forest Reserve and once the Park was fenced, a variety of wildlife species were brought in to stock the Park from Zambian Game Farms.
 Nineteen different species, including Angolan Giraffe (Giraffa camelopardalis), Blue Wildebeest (Connochaetes taurinus), Burchell’s Zebra (Equus quagga burchellii) and Sable Antelope (Hippotragus niger) were slowly introduced into the Park.
 Two Southern White Rhinoceros (Ceratotherium simum simum) were also brought from South Africa but sadly they are no longer in the Park.
 Although there are no large carnivores, a Spotted Hyena (Crocuta crocuta) decided to make the Park its home and can frequently be heard in the early mornings.

 There are also three non-indigenous or ‘exotic’ species that were introduced into the Park – the Asian Axis or Chital Deer (Axis Axis) were re-located from Munda Wanga; and two native South Africa antelope species – Nyala (Tragelaphus angasii) and Blesbok (Damaliscus pygargus phillipsi).

 So far 71 different bird species have been identified as resident birds are beginning to make the Park their home and migratory birds are once again visiting the forest.

 Since the Park opened in 2015 it has proved to be a popular tourist attraction.
-In 2016 it was the second most visited National Park for Zambian Citizens and Residents, receiving over 16,800 visitors.
+In a year after opening it was the second most visited National Park for Zambian Citizens and Residents, receiving over 16,800 visitors.